Reviewing a difficult 2024 for Orioles' Ryan Mountcastle - BaltimoreBaseball.com

 In two late-season stints with the Orioles, Mayo hit .092 (4-for-41) with 22 strikeouts, playing mostly third base.
 He started two games at first.

-Mountcastle could be a finalist for the Gold Glove at first, and despite his struggles with the left field wall and missing substantial time the last two seasons, he’s a definite asset both at first base and at bat.
+Mountcastle could be a finalist for the Gold Glove at first, and despite his struggles with the left-field wall and missing substantial time the last two seasons, he’s still an asset at first base and at bat.

 Call for questions: I answer Orioles questions most weekdays.
 Please send yours to: [email protected].